-- --airport-id=ABCD: If you want to start directly at an airport, enter its international code, i.e. KJFK for JFK airport in New York etc. A long/short list of the IDs of the airports being implemented can be found in /Flight Gear/Airports.
+• --airport-id=ABCD: If you want to start directly at an airport, enter its international code, i.e. KJFK for JFK airport in New York etc. A long/short list of the IDs of the airports being implemented can be found in /Flight Gear/Airports.
 You only have to unpack one of the files with gunzip.
-Keep in mind, you need the terrain data for the relevant region, though! - --offset-distance=nm: Here you can specify the distance to threshold in nm. - --offset-azimuth=deg: Here you can specify the heading to threshold in degrees. - --lon=degrees: This is the startup longitude in degrees (west = -). - --lat=degrees: This is the startup latitude in degrees (south = -). - --altitude=feet: This is useful if you want to start in free flight in connection with --in-air.
-Altitude specified in feet unless you choose --units-meters. - --heading=degrees: Sets the initial heading (yaw angle) in degrees. - --roll=degrees: Sets the startup roll angle (roll angle) in degrees. - --pitch=degrees: Sets the startup pitch angle (pitch angle) in degrees. - --uBody=feet per second: Speed along the body X axis in feet per second, unless you choose --units-meters. - --vBody=feet per second: Speed along the body Y axis in feet per second, unless you choose --units-meters.
+Keep in mind, you need the terrain data for the relevant region, though!

-- --wBody=feet per second: Speed along the body Z axis in feet per second, unless you choose --units-meters. - --vc=knots: Allows specifying the initial airspeed in knots (only in connection with --fdm=jsb). - --mach=num: Allows specifying the initial airspeed as Mach number (only in connection with --fdm=jsb).
+- --offset-distance=nm: Here you can specify the distance to threshold in nm. - --offset-azimuth=deg: Here you can specify the heading to threshold in degrees. - --lon=degrees: This is the startup longitude in degrees (west = -). - --lat=degrees: This is the startup latitude in degrees (south = -). - --altitude=feet: This is useful if you want to start in free flight in connection with --in-air.
+Altitude specified in feet unless you choose --units-meters. - --heading=degrees: Sets the initial heading (yaw angle) in degrees. - --roll=degrees: Sets the startup roll angle (roll angle) in degrees. - --pitch=degrees: Sets the startup pitch angle (pitch angle) in degrees. - --uBody=feet per second: Speed along the body X axis in feet per second, unless you choose --units-meters. - --vBody=feet per second: Speed along the body Y axis in feet per second, unless you choose --units-meters. - --wBody=feet per second: Speed along the body Z axis in feet per second, unless you choose --units-meters. - --vc=knots: Allows specifying the initial airspeed in knots (only in connection with --fdm=jsb). - --mach=num: Allows specifying the initial airspeed as Mach number (only in connection with --fdm=jsb). - --glideslope=degrees: Allows specifying the flight path angle (can be positive). - --roc=fpm: Allows specifying the initial climb rate (can be negative).